daq-tools/kotori/doc/source/integration/tts-ttn.rst

 Glossary
 ========

-:The Things Stack (TTS): A robust, yet flexible LoRaWAN® Network Server for demanding
+:The Things Stack (TTS): A robust, yet flexible `LoRaWAN`_ Network Server for demanding
     LoRaWAN deployments, from covering the essentials to advanced security configurations and device life cycle management.